aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

    - For a test deployment, the remainder of the values can be used as-is;
    - While it is generally supported, we recommend not adding more than 1 or 2 workload accounts to the config file during the initial deployment as it will increase risks of hitting a limit.
 Once the Accelerator is successfully deployed, add the additional accounts to the config file and rerun the state machine.
 3. A successful deployment of the presecriptive architecture requires VPC access to 7 AWS endpoints, you cannot remove both the perimeter firewalls (all public endpoints) and the 7 required central VPC endpoints from the config file (ec2, ec2messages, ssm, ssmmessages, cloudformation, secretsmanager, kms).
-4. When deploying to regions other than ca-central-1, you need to:
+4. When deploying to regions other than `ca-central-1`, you need to:
-   1. Replace all occurences of ca-central-1 in the config file with your home region
-   2. Update the firewall and firewall manager AMI id's to reflect your home regions regional AMI id's (see 1.1.3, item 10) Make sure you select the right version, v6.2.3 is recommended at this time.
+   1. Update the firewall and firewall manager AMI id's to reflect your home regions regional AMI id's (see 1.1.3, item 10) Make sure you select the right version, v6.4.4 is recommended at this time.
-   3. Validate all the Interface Endpoints defined in your config file are supported in your home region (i.e. Endpoint VPC).
+   2. Validate all the Interface Endpoints defined in your config file are supported in your home region (i.e. Endpoint VPC).
 Remove unsupported entries from the config file.
-   4. Replace `ca-central-1` with your home region in two scp files
-      - copy `PBMMAccel-Guardrails-PBMM-Only.json` and `PBMMAccel-Guardrails-Unclass-Only.json` from `\reference-artifacts\SCPs` in the repo
-      - replace all occurences of `ca-central-1` with your home region (leave `us-east-1`)
-      - in the Unclass SCP, update requested regions with any additional regions you wish accounts in the Unclass OU to leverage (or remove all regions except your home region and ca-central-1)
-      - after step 4 below, place the two files in a folder named `scp` in your accelerator bucket
 5. Create an S3 bucket in your Organization Management account with versioning enabled `your-bucket-name`
    - you must supply this bucket name in the CFN parameters _and_ in the config file (`global-options\central-bucket`)
    - the bucket name _must_ be the same in both spots